charliedevelopment/vagrant-craft-environment/README.md

 [Craft recommends following these coding standards](https://github.com/craftcms/docs/blob/master/en/coding-guidelines.md).
 These guidelines note following the PSR-1 coding standard & PRS-2 coding style.
 To help facilitate code consistency, it is recommended to use the PHP CodeSniffer tool, which will find and can automatically fix inconsistencies with these rules.
 For convenience, there is a `php-dev-init.sh` script provided that can be run within the guest in order to install and set up the tool quickly.
 It is recommended to run this before every commit, to ensure code consistency.

-To run the tool on some code, simply run the following on the guest:
+To run the tool on some code, run the following on the guest:

 ```bash
 # Run this only once on a guest to set up PHP development tools.